EiffelWebFramework/EWF/EWSGI-specification.md

 Thus, simplicity of implementation on both the server and framework sides of the interface is absolutely critical to the utility of the EWSGI interface, and is therefore the principal criterion for any design decisions.

 Note, however, that simplicity of implementation for a framework author is not the same thing as ease of use for a web application author.
 EWSGI presents an absolutely "no frills" interface to the framework author, because bells and whistles like response objects and cookie handling would just get in the way of existing frameworks' handling of these issues.
 Again, the goal of EWSGI is to facilitate easy interconnection of existing servers and applications or frameworks, not to create a new web framework.

-Proof-of-concept and reference implementation ¶
+## Proof-of-concept and reference implementation

 We propose a proof-of-concept or reference implementation be done for Apache on Linux and Windows using  EiffelWebReloaded and WAMIE.

-Specification overview ¶
+## Specification overview

-The Server/Gateway Side ¶
+## The Server/Gateway Side

 This is the web server side.
 The server sends the request information in an environment object or structure to the Application/Framework side and expects information on what to return in the form of a response object.

-The Application/Framework Side ¶
+## The Application/Framework Side

 This is the Eiffel application side.
 Basically one should be able to write:

       class APPLICATION
-Inherit
+      inherit
 	  EW_APPLICATION
       creation
 	  make  - - THIS IS PART OF THE EWSGI SPECIFICATION! features
 	  execute (env: ENVIRON): RESPONSE is - - THIS IS PART OF THE EWSGI SPECIFICATION! do
 		create Result
 		if env.path_info = ”/hello” then
 			Result.set_status (Http_ok)